Title: Assistant Professor-Educator

-Villemez has presented lectures and workshops nationally, including the national conferences of the Music Teachers National Association and state conferences of the Ohio Music Teachers Association.
-He has served as guest lecturer at a variety of schools and institutions in Ohio, Kentucky, and Tennessee.
+Villemez has presented lectures and workshops nationally, including national conferences of the Music Teachers National Association and state conferences of the Ohio Music Teachers Association (OMTA).
+Most recently, Villemez presented two sessions at the 2017 OMTA State Conference entitled “Teaching to Everyone: The Basics of Universal Design,” and “Creating Arts Ambassadors Through Private Music Instruction.”
+His research focuses on creativity in piano teaching and the relationship between character development and music education.

-A native of Little Rock, Arkansas, Villemez currently lives in Cincinnati with his fiancé, Julie.
+Villemez earned degrees from CCM (DMA, MM) and Vanderbilt University (BM).
+A native of Little Rock, AR, he currently lives in Cincinnati with his wife, Julie.